rat-pac/ratpac-two/doc/users_guide/processors.rst

 Using a Processor From the Macro
 ````````````````````````````````

-The ratpac-two processors run as a block in the macro, instantiated after the '/run/initialize' line and prior to the generators.
+The ratpac-two processors run as a block in the macro, instantiated after the ``/run/initialize`` line and prior to the generators.
 Below is an example of where several processors are run in a macro.
 Here we specify the last processor in the chain using the ``proclast`` syntax.

 ::

-        ... set database params up here
+        # Setup database parameters

         /run/initialize

+        # DAQ processor
         /rat/proc splitevdaq

+        # Count processor
         /rat/proc count
         /rat/procset update 100

-        /rat/proc classifychargebalance
+        # Quad fitter reconstruction
         /rat/proc quadfitter

+        # Choose output file type
         /rat/proclast outntuple

         /generator/add combo gun:point:poisson

-        ... add more generator info down here
+        # ...
+        # Generator continued

 The parameters for a processor are often highly configurable.
 This can be achieved by loading these parameters from the database, ratdb, described more in :ref:`ratdb`.
 In general, if the processors parameter is loaded from ratdb, we can change it from the macro using (using the PMT noise processor as an example):